md-sifat/Golden_Bowl_App/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+This project aims to provide a smoother experience for a restaurant owner to manage their hierarchical sturcturs and mainly focusing on greater experience for the customers

-A few resources to get you started if this is your first Flutter project:
+Here are a few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)